arsho/Hackerrank_30_Days_of_Code_Solutions/table.md

 | Day 27: Testing | [Solution](solutions/Day27_Testing) |
 | Day 28: RegEx, Patterns, and Intro to Databases | [Solution](solutions/Day28_RegExPatternsandIntrotoDatabases) |
 | Day 29: Bitwise AND | [Solution](solutions/Day29_BitwiseAND) |

-### Footnote
-- Solutions are written by [Ahmedur Rahman Shovon](https://arshovon.com).
-- These are not meant to be the best solutions for the challeges.
-- If you have better solutions make a pull request. :)